Best Mattresses for Sleep Apnea of 2023

 365 days

-Since sleep apnea is related to breathing, a natural and hypoallergenic mattress is a great way to support your condition.
+Since sleep apnea is related to breathing, a natural and hypoallergenic mattress is a great way to support—and not exacerbate—the condition.
 The Zenhaven Natural Latex is made by Saatva from all-natural latex, wool, and cotton for a healthy, toxin-free mattress.
 Natural latex is derived from rubber trees.
-Latex foam is naturally hypoallergenic, cooling, and responsive.
-It also repels dust mites.
+Latex foam is naturally hypoallergenic, cooling, and responsive—and can even repel dust mites.

-This natural latex mattress is also two-sided.
-You can choose from luxury plush or gentle firm for the best fit.
+This natural latex mattress is two-sided, so you can choose from luxury plush or gentle firm for the best fit and feel for your sleep style.
 If you find that one side is too soft or too firm, just switch to the other side.

 The Zenhaven Natural Latex comes with a 365-night sleep trial, a lifetime warranty, and free white-glove delivery.